comharris/readme/drafts/interviewer-guide.md

 - Develops a clear picture of their business and organization near term as well as at least 1-2 years in the future
 - Challenges directly while caring deeply
 - Strong written communication and attention to detail
+- Keenly self-aware and open about personal strengths and opportunities

 Also check for anti-patterns:
 - Is not overly concerned with title
 - Avoids rat-holing in discussions
+- Doesn't waste time

 ## Reference checks